zalando/zalando.github.io/docs/releasing/contributions.md

 ## Have a clear workflow

-To encourage contributions, you must provide a clear guide for how contributions gets accepted into the codebase.
-This must all be outlined in the CONTRIBUTION.md file.
+To encourage contributions, you must provide a clear guide for how contributions gets accepted into the codebase - this must all be outlined in the CONTRIBUTION.md file.
+To help new contributors get started with your project, have all this information outlined in the readme.md.

 * Document how to get the source code to build
 * Document the PR review process
 * Have a clear vision and scope for your project
 * Be responsive to issues and pull requests, even if it's to decline them

-##